rurban/smart/README.md

 ## Summary

-According to our experimental results in 2010 (until KBNDM), we conclude that the following algorithms are the most efficient in the following situations:
+According to our experimental results in 2010 (until KBNDM), we conclude that the following algorithms are the most efficient in the following situations.
+MUSL1 and EPSM added later as the current best.

 * MUSL1 memmem(): short patterns.
 * EPSM: The best SSE2 algo, but unsafe.